mattamx/Projects/README.md

 ![Alt text](<Sprint 3 - Statistical Data Analysis/images/output4.png>)

 # Summary of planned updates
-- [ ] Data clean-up and code condensation through the use various functions and methods.
+- Data clean-up and code condensation through the use various functions and methods.
-- [ ] Visualization aligment to Plotly and deployment of further enhancements in order to catch up with current skills in PowerPoint and Tableau.
+- Visualization aligment to Plotly or Seaborn and deployment of further enhancements in order to catch up with current skills in PowerPoint and Tableau.
-    - [ ] Figure out a way to have Plotly illustration show up on GitHub.
+    - Figure out a way to have Plotly illustration show up on GitHub.
-- [ ] Notebook structure re-organization, creating one template for all.
+- Notebook template creation.